lynndylanhurley/devise_token_auth/README.md

 mount DeviseTokenAuth::Engine => "/auth"
 ~~~

-Note that you can mount to any route that you like. `/auth` is used to conform to the defaults of the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module.
+Note that you can mount this engien to any route that you like. `/auth` is used to conform to the defaults of the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module.

 ## CORS